sws2apps/sws2apps-docs/organized/docs/how-to-use/meetings/midweek-meeting.md

 ## Step 3: Publish the schedules

 Great!
 Once you've scheduled all the meetings you wanted to, it's time to publish the schedules.
-Only after this step will everyone using Organized be able to view the schedules and see their upcoming assignments in the app.
+Only after this step will everyone who is using Organized be able to view the schedules and see their upcoming assignments in the app.

 :::danger
 Without publishing the schedule, no one using the Organized app will see the new schedule you've just created. **Don't forget to publish schedules** every time you finish working on them and want to make them available to others in your congregation.